LibertyAces/BitSwanPump/doc/source/examples/test.rst

 Sink
 ^^^^
-If you want to upload your data to Elastic Search index create `.conf` file with following config, change `topic-name` to your desired
+If you want to upload your data to Elastic Search index create ``.conf`` file with following config, change ``INDEX-NAME`` to your desired index and ``PIPELINE-NAME`` to name of your pipline:
-topic:
 ::
     # Elasticsearch connection
     [connection:ESConnection]
     url=http://10.17.168.197:9200

     # Elasticsearch sink
-    [pipeline:PipelineName:ElasticSearchSink]
-    index=topic-name
+    [pipeline:PIPELINE-NAME:ElasticSearchSink]
+    index=INDEX-NAME
     doctype=_doc

-Then add `bspump.elasticsearch.ElasticSearchSink` to your pipeline like this:
+Then add ``bspump.elasticsearch.ElasticSearchSink`` to your pipeline like this:
 ::
     self.build(
                 # Source of data in pipeline triggered every 5 sec you can replace it for your desired source